Wagner Houseboat

-The Wagner Houseboat, also known as The Old Boathouse, is a historic floating home in Seattle, Washington, United States.
-It is located in Lake Union at 2770 Westlake Avenue, North near the Aurora Bridge.
-It was built in 1912 and named after Richard Wagner, who bought it in the 1950s.
+The Wagner Houseboat, also known as The Old Boathouse, is a historic floating home in Seattle, Washington.
+It is located in Lake Union at 2770 Westlake Avenue, near the Aurora Bridge.
+Built in 1912, it is named after Richard Wagner, who bought it in the 1950s.
 Wagner and his wife Colleen later founded the Center for Wooden Boats, which was based out of their houseboat.